Micronauts (comics): Devil's Due Publishing

-In March 2004, a new series was launched by Devil's Due Publishing, mixing new characters with those based on the toy line.
+In March 2004, a new series was launched by Devil's Due Publishing, mixing new characters with those based on the toyline.
 The series ran for three issues and featured art by former Micronauts artist Pat Broderick.
 More issues were solicited, but never appeared on shelves despite some cover art being released.

-IDW Publishing
+IDW Publishing (2016-2018)

 In 2015, IDW Publishing acquired publishing rights from Hasbro to produce new comic books for the Micronauts and Rom the Space Knight, both formerly popularized by Marvel as licensed properties.
-IDW released the first issue of their Micronauts series in April 2016, with scripts by Cullen Bunn and art by David Baldeon.
-The comic ran for eleven issues from 2016 to 2017.
+IDW released Micronauts series in April 2016, written by Cullen Bunn and art by David Baldeon.
+The comic ran for eleven issues until 2017.
 It was followed by two five-issue miniseries Micronauts: Wrath of Karza and Rom & the Micronauts which were released between 2017 and 2018.

-IDW also featured Micronauts prominently in their crossover epic - Revolution.
-Released from September to November 2016, the crossover featured characters from various licensed toy lines IDW held the right to such as Transformers and GI Joe.
-The main line featured a preview issue and five regular issues, plus eight one shot tie-in issues across the various lines, one of which was Micronauts: Revolution.
+IDW also featured Micronauts prominently in their crossover epic, titled Revolution.
+Released in 2016, the crossover featured characters from various licensed toylines that IDW had the rights to, such as Transformers and G.I.
+Joe.
+The main line featured a preview issue and five regular issues, plus eight one-shot tie-in issues across the various lines, one of which was Micronauts: Revolution.

 Marvel Comics (2023–present)

-In May 2023, Marvel renewed their license with Hasbro.
-In May 2024, a Marvel Omnibus was released that collected the original Micronauts series.
+After Marvel renewed the license with Hasbro in 2023, Marvel Omnibus was released in the following year that collected the original Micronauts series.